Smoking Vehicles

 Reporting Smoking Vehicles

-The smoking vehicle program exists to improve the health and well-being of Broward County citizens and the environment by reducing sources of air pollution.
+The smoking vehicle program exists to improve the health and well-being of Broward County residents and the environment by reducing sources of air pollution.

 One of the main goals of the program is to educate the general public about the effects of smoking vehicles and how we can all help resolve this issue.